 Following the execution of the SDS-PAGE test for the inactivated SARS-CoV-2 virus, protein bands indicative of antibodies were obtained.
-Subsequently, in the presence of a secondary antibody conjugated against mouse with a dilution of 1.1000 for the colony soup, the presence of a monoclonal antibody was indicated by the presence of a single band.
+Subsequently, in the presence of a secondary antibody conjugated against mouse with a dilution of 1.1000 for the colony soup, the presence of a single band.
 In this test, polyclonal serum from infected patient samples with a dilution of 1.1000 anti-human antibodies was utilized, resulting in the appearance of multiple bands.
-As illustrated in Figure 6, the polyclonal antibody exhibited several bands, with those derived from the 3G1, 3G2, 2F6, F10, and A11 clones positioned within the 55-kDa region of the Np protein.
-In contrast, the bands derived from the 3E7, H11, and B11 clones were observed within the 100-kDa region of the Spike protein.
+As illustrated in Figure 6, the polyclonal antibody exhibited several bands, with those derived from the 3G1, 3G2, 2F6, F10, and A11 clones positioned within the 55-kDa region of the Np protein.In contrast, the bands derived from the 3E7, H11, and B11 clones were observed within the 100-kDa region of the Spike protein.